kevinbazira/algori-blogger/readme.txt

 2. Gutenberg plugin

 == Changelog ==

+= 1.1.6 - May 24 2019 =
+* Added recommended plugins using the TGMPA library
+* Updated POT file in languages folder

 = 1.1.5 - May 10 2019 =
 * Fixed readme.txt issues and passed WordPress Readme Validator